Apprenticeship

 Overview of the Postgraduate Teaching Apprenticeship (PGTA)

 The OTT SCITT Apprenticeship Route to QTS offers an excellent opportunity for experienced school colleagues to earn their Qualified Teacher Status (QTS) while continuing to work in their employing school setting.
 This full-time, apprenticeship training programme is designed to develop teaching skills through a blend of in-school experience and structured curriculum learning (off-the- job training).
-While training on the PGTA route, you will combine teaching in your employing school with training sessions with the SCITT.
-You are paid a salary throughout and your course fee is paid via the apprenticeship levy, so there is no cost to individual applicants on this route.

 This 12-15-month programme is ideal for confident individuals with significant classroom experience who are seeking to further their careers in teaching; for this route you must have the support of an employing school before you apply.
+If you are not currently employed by a school who can support you on this route, please see the ‘Finding an Employing School’ section below

 Please note that, due to the demands of managing a teaching timetable and the apprenticeship requirements alongside training, the PGTA is a QTS only course, so you are not able to complete the optional PGCE during your apprenticeship.
 However, QTS is the award that employers look for in qualified teachers and, if you are really keen on gaining the PGCE, there are a number of Universities who offer this as a standalone qualification, which you can complete independently at any stage in your teaching career.